mortenson/grpc-game-example/README.md

 ## Game description

-The game is "tshooter", an offline or multiplayer shooter you play on your terminal.
-You move with the arrow keys and shoot lasers with the WASD keys.
+This is “tshooter” - a local or online multiplayer shooting game you play in your terminal.
+Players can move in a map and fire lasers at other players.
-When a player gets 10 kills, the round ends and a new round begins.
-Bots and a maximum of eight players are supported
+When a player is hit, they respawn on the map and the shooting player’s score is increased.
+When a player reaches 10 kills, the round ends and a new round begins.
+You can play the game offline with bots, or online with up to eight players (but that limit is arbitrary).

 ## Reference and use